Microsoft 365

 Critical “Older” Technology Focus Points

-What I’ve come to believe within my 25 years of work in IT, as an author of server tech books, as a journalist, as a global security advisor and speaker, is that the key to understanding how to battle the “bad guys” begins with the foundation itself.
+What I’ve come to believe within my 25 years of work in IT, as an author of several tech books, a journalist, and a global security advisor and speaker, is that the key to understanding how to battle the “bad guys” begins with the foundation itself.
 And as an M365 admin (IT or non-IT admin), battling the “bad guys” is part of the job.
 To do it well, you have to understand, to a degree, critical “older” technology.
 While it may not seem like it, there are technologies that are still very much alive and in use every single day of our lives as M365 admins.
-In this article series, I’d like to focus on three that are all related to some degree and are the underpinnings of everything we do.
-TCP/IP, DHCP, and DNS.
+In this article series, I’d like to focus on two technologies that are all related in some degree and are the underpinnings of everything we do: TCP/IP and DHCP.

 TCP/IP